EuroAssembler Index Manual Download Source Macros

 This file can be included to 64bit programs written in Euro Assembler.

-It contains macros for access to Linux kernel 64bit ABI (Linux | Unix Application Binary Interface) using SYSCALL, as described in [SystemV].
+It contains macros for some basic Linux | Unix interactions: retrieving of environment and command-line arguments, standard I/O, program termination, and for access to Linux kernel 64bit ABI (Application Binary Interface) using SYSCALL, as described in [SystemV].

 linabi HEAD